|

 ILADS physicians say these symptoms can be alleviated or reversed with antibiotics, but stress that Lyme disease must be diagnosed early and treated right away.

+So if Lyme hides in your Lymph Nodes what Herbs aide the Lymphatic system?
 ANSWER: SMOOTHIES.
 The enzymes and acids in fruit are powerful lymph cleansers.
 Drink them on an empty stomach for best digestion and maximum lymph-cleansing benefits.
 Most fruits are in your blood stream in 17 seconds if they are in a liquid form.

 Herbs for your Lymph Nodes: